Kristyn07/LookingForwardDocuments/README.md

-November 20, 2024

-<<oshy ae E. ernandez> RMH>
+February 10, 2025 = March 12

+Roshy Mae E. Hernandez
 Team Leader
 Accenture Operation Management Philippines

+Dear Leads,

-Dear Ms. Roshy, || To whom it may concern;
+To whom it may concern;

-I am writing to formally notify you of my intent to resign from my position as Trust and Safety New Associate at Accenture, my last day of employment effective on December 20, 2024.
+I am writing to formally notify you of my intent to resign from my position as Trust and Safety New Associate at Accenture, my last day of employment effective on March 12 2025.
 Please accept this letter as my official resignation notice.

 I am deeply grateful for the opportunities and experiences I have had during my time here, particularly my involvement in this project.
 Accenture's commitment to excellence and the supportive work environment throughout this project have greatly contributed to my professional growth.